NomiMalik0207/PedSynth-and-PedGNN-for-Pedestrian-Intention-Prediction/README.md

 # Synthetic Data Generation Framework, Dataset, and Efficient Deep Model for Pedestrian Intention Prediction
-This repo proves that sythtic dataset along with real world dataset can boost the performance of models for Pedestrian Intention Prediction
+This is official repo of our article titles as 'Synthetic Data Generation Framework, Dataset, and Efficient Deep Model for Pedestrian Intention Prediction' accepted in ITSC 2023.
+This repo proves that sythtic dataset along with real world dataset can boost the performance of models for Pedestrian Intention Prediction.

 ## abstract
 Pedestrian intention prediction is crucial for autonomous driving.
 In particular, knowing if pedestrians are going to cross in front of the ego-vehicle is core to performing safe and comfortable maneuvers.
 Creating accurate and fast models that predict such intentions from sequential images is challenging.
 A factor contributing to this is the lack of datasets with diverse crossing and non-crossing (C/NC) scenarios.
 We address this scarceness by introducing a framework, named ARCANE, which allows programmatically generating synthetic datasets consisting of C/NC video clip samples.
 As an example, we use ARCANE to generate a large and diverse dataset named PedSynth.
 We will show how PedSynth complements widely used real-world datasets such as JAAD and PIE, so enabling more accurate models for C/NC prediction.
 Considering the onboard deployment of C/NC prediction models, we also propose a deep model named PedGNN, which is fast and has a very low memory footprint.
 PedGNN is based on a GNN-GRU architecture that takes a sequence of pedestrian skeletons as input to predict crossing intentions.